 Receive selected content straight into your inbox.

 “Societies that are cohesive can often find ways to overcome climate challenges.
 But societies that are riven by internal social dynamics of any sort — which could be wealth differences, racial disparities or other divisions — are fragile because of those factors.
 Then climate challenges can easily become very serious.”

 Archaeologists have long speculated about the causes of occasional upheavals in the pre-Spanish societies created by the ancestors of contemporary Pueblo peoples.
-These ancestral Pueblo societies once occupied the Four Corners area of the U.S. from 500 to 1300, where today Colorado borders Utah, Arizona, and New Mexico.
-While these communities were often stable for many decades, they experienced several disruptive social transformations before leaving the area in the late 1200s.
+These ancestral Pueblo societies once occupied the Four Corners area of the U.S. from 500 to 1300, where today, Colorado borders Utah, Arizona, and New Mexico.
+While these Pueblo societies were often stable for many decades, they experienced several disruptive social transformations before leaving the area in the late 1200s.

 “Those warning signals turn out to be strikingly universal.
 They are based on the fact that slowing down of recovery from small perturbations signals loss of resilience.”